Atlas-Dev-0/AtlasBorderPro/README.md

 ## Installation

-1. Download the .exe file.
+1. Download the .exe file in github repository as raw file or https://drive.google.com/file/d/124RXBbqyWhOgDs17T4UWWYDbbq21DTla/view?usp=sharing.
-2. Navigate to the Download folder of the .zip.
+2. Navigate to the Download folder.
-3. Extract the file.
+3. Put AtlasBorderPro.exe in another folder.
 4. Run AtlasBorderPro.exe to set up the needed folder if it doesn't exist.

 ---